DERHAEUPTLING/contao-multi-file-upload-with-dropzone/README.md

 # Contao multi file upload with DropZone
-Contao formular content element "File-Upload with DropZone" based on [Dropzonejs](http://www.dropzonejs.com/)
+Contao formular content element "File-Upload with DropZone" based on <a href="http://www.dropzonejs.com/" target="_blank">Dropzonejs</a>

 ## features
 * size, count and type of files are configurable